 Our consolidated financial statements have been prepared assuming that we will continue as a going concern which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-We expect to incur further losses in the operations of our business and have been dependent on funding our operations through the issuance and sale of equity securities.
-These circumstances raise substantial doubt about our ability to continue as a going concern.
-As a result of this uncertainty and the substantial doubt about our ability to continue as a going concern as of December 31, 2014, KPMG LLP, our independent registered public accounting firm, issued a report dated March 16, 2015, stating its opinion that our recurring losses from operating requirements raise substantial doubt as to our ability to continue as a going concern.
+We expect to incur further losses in the operations of our business and have been dependent on funding our operations through the issuance and sale of equity and debt securities.
+These circumstances raise substantial doubt about our ability to continue as a going concern as of December 31, 2014, KPMG LLP, our independent registered public accounting firm, issued a report dated March 16, 2015, stating its opinion that our recurring losses from operations, negative cash flows from operating activities, and potential insufficiency of cash or available sources of liquidity to support our current operating requirements raise substantial doubt as to our ability to continue as a going concern.
 Investors in our securities should review carefully the report of KPMG LLP, which is included in our Annual Report on Form 10-K for the year ended December 31, 2014.
 Management's plans include increasing revenue through the licensing of our intellectual property, strategic partnerships, and litigation, when required, which may be resolved through a settlement or collection.
 We also intend to continue to expand our planned operations through acquisitions and monetization of additional patents, other intellectual property or operating businesses.
 However, no assurance can be given at this time as to whether we will be able to achieve these objectives or whether we will have the sources of liquidity for follow through with these plans.